Happy New Year!!!

 Small business owners often go into the new year with the goal of strengthening and expanding their business.
 Like all new year’s resolutions, these plans can be limited when business owners are hit with the day-to-day challenges of life.
 However, there are some realistic resolutions that small business owners can set and achieve.
 Here are five of them.

-1. Build an Online Presence and Take Advantage of Digital Tool
+1. Build an Online Presence and Take Advantage of Digital Tools

 The pandemic created a need and opportunity to rely more on digital capabilities.
 The Small Business Roundtable’s annual report said that in 2020 many businesses are using web presence for awareness, customer acquisition, e-commerce capabilities, and digital fulfillment (no touch) where possible.
 If business owners are assessing whether they have fully implemented digital resources, they should ask themselves if they have a website and ways to receive payments digitally.
 If they do not, there are many resources to help them make the digital transition.
 For example, Forbes offers a step-by-step guide for pivoting your small business to online.